Social Learning in a Network Model of COVID-19

 with Gideon du Rand, Co-Pierre Georg, Tina Koziol and Joeri Schasfoort

-Journal of Economic Behaviour and Organization (Forthcoming) Abstract [Download paper]
+Journal of Economic Behaviour and Organization Abstract [Download paper]

 This paper studies the effects of social learning on the transmission of Covid-19 in a network model.
 We calibrate our model to detailed data for Cape Town, South Africa and show that the inclusion of social learning improves the prediction of excess fatalities, reducing the best-fit squared difference from 20.06 to 11.28.
 The inclusion of social learning both flattens and shortens the curves for infections, hospitalizations, and excess fatalities.
 This result is qualitatively different from flattening the curve by reducing transmission probability